General

 through them.
 If you are using one of these pads,

-look for areas of the horse's back that are wetter
+look for areas of the horse's back that are wetter/dryer

 than others.
 Check to see if there is a tighter fit